pablogeek/StockChart/README.md

 MVVM is an architecture pattern used in software development to separate the user interface (UI) from the business logic of an application.
 The MVVM pattern has become increasingly popular in recent years.

+It is specially important to implement the right architecture also for testing purposes.

 ## Libraries

 It integrates two libraries: